GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Methods

-Similar to triple sampling methods, \textit{corrupted}-triple sampling methods are shallow neural networks trained on the (\textit{true}) triples \((v, \ell, s)\) defined by the existing edges in the graph (where \(v\) is the source node, \(\ell\) is the property of the edge \((v, s)\), and \(s\) is the destination node, see section \ref{sec:triples_sampling}), but also on \textit{corrupted triples}, that are obtained by corrupting the original triples by substituting the source and/or destination nodes \(\left\{v, s\right\}\) with randomly sampled nodes \(\left\{v', s'\right\}\), while maintaining the attribute unchanged \((v', \ell, s')\).
+Triple sampling methods are shallow neural networks trained on triples, \((v, \ell, s)\), where \(\left\{v, s\right\}\) is a node-pair composed of a source (\(v\)) and a destination node (\(s\)), and \(\ell\) is a property of the edge \((v, s)\) connecting them.
+Similar to triple sampling methods, \textit{corrupted}-triple sampling methods are trained on the (\textit{true}) triples \((v, \ell, s)\), but also on \textit{corrupted triples}, that are obtained by corrupting the original triples by substituting the source and/or destination nodes \(\left\{v, s\right\}\) with randomly sampled nodes \(\left\{v', s'\right\}\), while maintaining the attribute unchanged \((v', \ell, s')\).
+More details about triple-sampling and corrupted triple-sampling methods are available in Supplementary Information Section 8.3 and 8.4.

-The shallow neural network models used on corrupted-triple sampling batches include a weight matrix representing the node embedding, plus one or more matrices for representing the edge attributes, which are composed to capture the attribute meaning as algebraic operations (e.g. \(\textit{woman} + \textit{is\_royal} = \textit{queen}\)).
-For this reason, they are particularly well suited to compute node and edge properties embedding of attributed graphs were the edge properties represent meaningful directed transitions (e.g. \textit{is\_royal}), while being out of scope when dealing with local undirected properties (e.g. \textit{interacts with}).
-Given a distance metric defined for the triples the shallow models are generally optimized to minimize the distance of \textit{true} triples while maximizing the distance of the \textit{corrupted} ones.

-The distance defined for triples is often a feature-wise distance, whose advantage is that the computation of the gradient of each feature is independent from any other feature.
-This allows for particularly effective data-racing-aware and synchronization-free parallel implementations~\cite{zhang2017}.

-TransE~\cite{zhang2017} is among the first and possibly one of the most commonly used of the corrupted-triple sampling methods presented in the literature, from which a large family of variations has been defined.
-The model trains a shallow neural network composed of two weight matrices representing the node embedding and the edge type embedding.
-It generally uses as distance metric a feature-wise euclidean distance (though any element-wise distance metric may be used) and defines its energy loss as:

-As per the aforementioned properties of feature-wise distances, our Rust implementation of the TransE model is a synchronization-free parallel implementation.

-A large set of corrupted-triple sampling models is integrated from the PyKeen library.
+\gra~provides a full implementation of first and second-order LINE triple sampling methods~\cite{tang2015line}, as well as a Rust parallel implementation of the TransE corrupted triple sampling method~\cite{zhang2017}.
+Moreover, a large set of corrupted-triple sampling models is integrated from the PyKeen library.
 The integrated models include TransH, DistMult, HolE, AutoSF, TransF, TorusE, DistMA, ProjE, ConvE, RESCAL, QuatE, TransD, ERMLP, CrossE, TuckER, TransR, PairRE, RotatE, ComplEx, and BoxE~\cite{ali2021pykeen}.
 We refer to each of the original papers for the extensive explanation.
-The parameters used for the evaluation of node embedding models in \gra~pipelines are available in the Supplementary Information S4.1.
+The parameters used for the evaluation of node embedding models in \gra~pipelines are available in the Supplementary Information Section 4.1.